-Table 27.
+Table 18.
 Role-Based Personnel Requirements

-Req. # Requirement Description Threshold / Objective Alternative MSC-RB-1 The Security Administrators, CAAs, KGSAs, Auditors, and Integrators shall be cleared to the highest level of data protected by the MSC Solution.
-When an T=O Enterprise CA/KGS is used in the solution, the CAA/KGSA already in place may also support this solution, provided they meet this requirement.
+Req. # Requirement Description Threshold/ Objective Alternative this requirement.
 Black network Administrators may be cleared at the Black network security level.
-MSC-RB-2 The Security Administrator, CAA, KGSA, and Auditor roles shall be performed by different people.
-T=O MSC-RB-3 All Security Administrators, CAAs, KGSAs, and Auditors T=O shall meet local IA training requirements.
-MSC-RB-4 The CAA(s) for the inner tunnel shall be different T=0 MCC DD F individuals from the CAA(s) for the outer tunnel.
-T=O MSC-RB-5 The Security Administrator(s) for the Inner Encryption Components and supporting components on the Red 1=0 network shall be different individuals from the Security Administrator(s) for the Outer Encryption Components and supporting components on the Gray network.
-MSC-RB-6 Administrators shall periodically inspect the physical T=O attributes of infrastructure hardware for signs of tampering or other unauthorized changes.
-MSC-RB-7 The Auditor shall review all logs specified in this CP at least once a day.
-T=O MSC-RB-8 Security Administrators shall initiate the certificate revocation/CAK destruction process prior to disposal of any Solution Component.
-T=O MSC-RB-9 Auditing of the Outer and Inner CA operations shall be performed by individuals who were not involved in the development of the Certificate Policy and CPS, or integration of the MSC Solution.
-T=O MSC-RB-10 Auditing of the KGS operations shall be performed by individuals who were not involved in the development of the KMP, or integration of the MSC Solution.
-T=O MSC-RB-11 Mandatory Access Control policy shall specify roles for Security Administrator, CAA, KGSA, and Auditor using role-based access controls.
-0 None
+MSC-RB-2 The Security Administrator, CAA, KGSA, and Auditor roles T=O must be performed by different people.
+MSC-RB-3 All Security Administrators, CAAs, KGSAs, and Auditors T=O must meet local IA training requirements.
+MSC-RB-4 The CAA(s) for the inner tunnel must be different T=O individuals from the CAA(s) for the outer tunnel.
+MSC-RB-5 The Security Administrator(s) for the Inner Encryption T=O Components and supporting components on the Red network must be different individuals from the Security Administrator(s) for the Outer Encryption Components and supporting components on the Gray network.
+MSC-RB-6 Administrators must periodically inspect the physical T=O attributes of infrastructure hardware for signs of tampering or other unauthorized changes.
+MSC-RB-7 The Auditor must review all logs specified in this CP at T=O least once a day.
+MSC-RB-8 Security Administrators must initiate the certificate T=O revocation/CAK destruction process prior to disposal of any Solution Component.
+MSC-RB-9 Auditing of the Outer and Inner CA operations must be T=O performed by individuals who were not involved in the development of the Certificate Policy and CPS, or integration of the MSC Solution.
+MSC-RB-10 Auditing of the KGS operations must be performed by T=O individuals who were not involved in the development of the KMP, or integration of the MSC Solution.
+MSC-RB-11 Mandatory Access Control policy must specify roles for 0 None Security Administrator, CAA, KGSA, and Auditor using role-based access controls.